fsareshwala/contactformatter/README.md

 * **E.164:** `+15555648583` (International standard format)
 * **International:** `+1 555-564-8583` (International format with spaces and hyphens for readability)
 * **National:** `(555) 564-8583` (National format with parentheses and a hyphen)

+## App store

+The app is available on the App Store as [Clean Dial](https://apps.apple.com/us/app/clean-dial/id6745625133).

 ## Screenshot